Veslyquix/SRR_FEGBA/Readme.md

 Astram portrait by GratedShtick, Cardcafe, Nickt, CranJam
 Palla portrait by RedBean
 Catria portrait by RedBean
-Samson portrait by Thorn
+Samson portrait by Atey
 Arran portrait by Thorn
 Xane portrait by Thorn
 Est portrait by RedBean
 Tiki portrait by BatimaTheBat
-Lorenz portrait by Sterling_Glovner
+Lorenz portrait by Melia
 Elice portrait by Thorn
 Gotoh portrait by Thorn
 Frey portrait by Thorn